A Mini Guide to Alberobello Italy: The Famed Trulli Town

 With some trial and error, the residents found that this single, conical roofed dwelling was the best structure.
 Low and behold, the trullo was born.

 Throughout the years, residents continued living in these buildings, eventually adding mortar to make them safer and more permanent structures.
-The trulli of Alberobello was declared a UNESCO World Heritage Site in 1996.
+The trulli of Alberobello were declared a UNESCO World Heritage Site in 1996.

 *This ‘Alberobello travel guide’ post contains affiliate links meaning I might make a small profit if you choose to book at no extra cost to you.
 This helps me to keep providing you with top-quality content for free.